Beginner’s Guide to Snorkeling

 Is it your first time snorkeling?
 Are you ready to explore the ocean under the surface but not sure what to expect?
 Are there things you can do to prepare for your first time snorkeling even if you are stuck at home right now?

-We love snorkeling and have guided thousands of other first time snorkelers just like you to explore the ocean, making safety and fun our top priorities!
+We love Lahaina snorkeling tours and have guided thousands of other first time snorkelers just like you to explore the ocean, making safety and fun our top priorities!

 As a first-time snorkeler or beginner snorkeler we recommend starting with evaluating your equipment.
 You can do this from your home, if you don’t have any yet, you can shop online as well!

 You will need a mask, snorkel and fins.
 Optional gear also includes a wetsuit and flotation devices which we will cover as well!

 Let’s start with your mask and snorkel!
 There has been a lot of hype about the full face mask which became available a couple years ago to snorkelers.
 We actually tried them out and did our own research before we determined that they are unsafe and should not be considered, especially for beginner snorkelers.

 - Full-faced snorkel masks do not circulate CO2 or oxygen well!
 Instead of air going directly in and out of a snorkel, it fills the face cavity, limiting the fresh oxygen you should be receiving.
 If oxygen is limited, experiences like shallow water blackout and drowning can occur.
 Standard 2 piece snorkel mask and snorkel set-ups allow your Co2 and oxygen to flow directly in and out without settling in your face mask.